 Figures 10.6 and 10.7 are a draft of the capital letters from Cecco, a more recent original design by the author.
 As opposed to Inconsolata, the curves were drawn primarily with $G^2$ continuous curves.
 These curves are visually just as smooth as the $G^4$ , and fewer points were needed, in general, to describe them.
-These shapes are also classical, inspired in large part by Pacioli by Giovanni Mardersteig. (\\\ todo: cite)
+These shapes are also classical, inspired in large part by Pacioli by Giovanni Mardersteig [55].

 Many interpolating splines in the literature are used for generating variations in fonts, rather than a single static shape.
 Since fonts are desired in a wide range of weights, one of the more common applications is to generate these continuously.
-One of the most straightforward techniques, pioneered by Ikarus [37], is to start with two masters with similar structure, representing thin and thick extremes, and linearly interpolate the positions of the control points between the two.
-Then, an interpolating spline is fit through these control points.
-Note that there are two sense of interpolation here - one for the control points, another for the spline.
+One of the most straightforward techniques, pioneered by Ikarus [42], is to start with two masters with similar structure, representing thin and thick extremes, and linearly interpolate the positions of the control points between the two.
+Then, an interpolating spline is fit through these con-